erpnext/foundation/foundation/www/docs/user/manual/en/education/Attendance/student-leave-application.md

 ERPNext allows you to record the leave application for a student.

-To create a Student Leave application record, enter the Student and the date for the leave is applied and save.
+To create a Student Leave application record, enter the Student and the date for which the leave is applied and save.

 <img class="screenshot" alt="Student Attendance" src="{{docs_base_url}}/assets/img/education/schedule/student-leave-application.gif">